rafaelcalcada/aigbdd/README.md

 ## AIGBDD - And-Inverter Graphs Logic Equivalence Checker

-This program can fast check the logic equivalence between 2 small AIGs (with up to 10 inputs) using Reduced Ordered Binary Decision Diagrams (BDDs).
+This project consists of two programs, `aiglec` and `aigviz`.
+The first can fast check the logic equivalence between 2 small AIGs (with up to 10 inputs) using Reduced Ordered Binary Decision Diagrams (BDDs).
+The second generates graphic visualization of an AIG and its associated BDD.

-(work in progress)